 We do not directly conduct business with most of the smelters from which the conflict minerals in our products originate.
 We have, however, conducted our own investigative research with respect to certain smelters, which is aimed at supplementing information available to us through the CFS program.
-We also have maintained direct contact with certain smelters which, in 2013, did not participate in the CFS program, and we have succeeded in influencing them during 2014 to begin the process towards CFS validation (and to become "Active Smelters" as defined above).
-Our ongoing efforts in this respect will be to continue to engage these Active Smelters to provide us with a timely deadline for their validation by the CFS program.
-We also benefited from the Template's updates in 2014 to request detailed information relating to each smelter at the local level, requiring suppliers to identify the actual facility of a smelter sourcing each mineral (as opposed to merely a mailing address or head office location for a particular smelter).
-We expect our continuing efforts to focus on increasing compliance by our suppliers and subcontractors with the CFS program as applies to the smelters and refiners from which such suppliers and subcontractors source the conflict minerals which end up in our products, including those suppliers and subcontractors which have provided representations as to the country of origin of their sourced conflict materials which we have deemed reasonably reliable, but as conveying less certainty than a validation as conflict-free from the CFS program.
+We also have maintained direct contact with certain smelters which previously did not participate in the CFS program, and we have succeeded in influencing them first to become "Active Smelters" (as defined above), then to reach full CFS validation.
+We expect our continuing efforts to focus on increasing and maintaining compliance by our suppliers and subcontractors with the CFS program as applies to the smelters and refiners from which such suppliers and subcontractors source the conflict minerals which are ultimately contained in our products.